 • folk remedies.

-It is impossible to self-medicate for spinal pathology.
-All therapeutic measures and methods used must be discussed with a specialist, applied at home with his approval.
-In the absence of effectiveness from conservative methods (if it is not possible to get rid of the pain), you should consult a doctor, since surgical intervention may be required.
+Self-medication for spinal pathology is prohibited.
+All therapeutic measures and methods used must be discussed with a specialist and used at home with his approval.
+If conservative methods are not effective (if you cannot get rid of pain), you should consult a doctor, as you may need surgical intervention.

 Medicines

-To relieve inflammatory processes, steroid, hormonal drugs are used.
-If analgesics do not affect the pathological process itself, these drugs relieve pain.
-Usually, topical agents are used in the form of ointments or tablets based on hydrocortisone, dexamethasone and prednisolone.
+To relieve inflammatory processes, steroid and hormonal drugs are used.
+If analgesics do not affect the pathological process, these medicines relieve pain.
+Typically used local action in the form of ointments or tablets based on hydrocortisone, dexamethasone and prednisolone.

 Chondroprotectors are recommended for the restoration of intervertebral discs.
-They contain substances that are substitutes for the components of cartilage tissue - hyaluronic acid and chondroitin.
-However, the effectiveness of these groups of drugs is possible only with prolonged use.
+They contain substances that are substitutes for components cartilage tissue, - hyaluronic acid and chondroitin.
+However, the effectiveness of these groups of drugs is possible only with long-term use.

 Chondroprotectors

 Muscle relaxants are used to relax the muscle structure.
-They help to further reduce pain.
-They are used as injections.
-For the treatment of osteochondrosis, drugs containing glycerol and benzimidazole are most effective.
+They help further reduce pain.
+They are used in the form of injections.
+For the treatment of osteochondrosis, drugs containing glycerin and benzimidazole are most effective.

-Vitamins are necessary to improve the conduction of nerve fibers and the condition of the peripheral nervous system.
-Water-soluble vitamins B1, B6, B12 and fat-soluble vitamins A, C, D are used.
+Vitamins are necessary to improve the conductivity of nerve fibers and the condition of peripheral nervous system.
+Use water soluble vitamins B1, B6, B12 and fat soluble vitamins A, C, D.

-The most convenient form of medication for the treatment of osteochondrosis at home is ointments and gels.
-There are various types of external use: warming, anti-inflammatory, pain relievers.
+The most convenient form of medications for treating osteochondrosis at home is ointments and gels.
+There are various types of external use agents: warming, anti-inflammatory, analgesic.
 The most popular drugs are Fastum-gel, Nurofen, Voltaren Emulgel.

 Massage

-With cervical osteochondrosis, massage should be performed carefully, without excessive force loads.
-Improper manual therapy can lead to complications.
-When massaging, you need to pay attention to the cervical region, upper back and neck area.
+For cervical osteochondrosis, massage should be performed carefully, without excessive force.
+Incorrect manual therapy may lead to complications.
+When massaging, you need to pay attention to the cervical region, upper back and collar area.

 1. 1.
-Stroking - surface effects on the skin.
-Performed with the hands or fingertips, from the head to the upper third of the mid-back.
-Zigzag strokes can be used from the base of the neck.
+Stroking - superficial effects on the skin.
+Performed with hands or fingertips, from the head to the upper third of the middle of the back.
+From the base of the neck, you can resort to zigzag stroking.

 2. 2.
-Squeezing - the impact on the deep layers of the skin with the fingers (thumb and forefinger) across the neck.
-This technique is used for tissues located far from the vertebrae.
+Squeezing - impact on the deep layers of the skin with your fingers (thumb and index) across the neck.
+This technique is used for tissues located away from the vertebrae.

 3. 3.
-Rubbing - the development of the collar zone in order to warm up the skin and increase blood flow.
-Should be applied with extreme caution, without affecting the spinous processes of the vertebrae.
-Rubbing can be replaced with movements resembling sawing or circular stroking.
+Rubbing - development of the collar zone in order to warm the skin and increase blood flow.
+Should be used with extreme caution, without affecting the spinous processes of the vertebrae.
+Rubbing can be replaced by movements reminiscent of sawing or circular stroking.

 4. 4.
-Kneading - impact on deep tissue.
-They have limited use, mainly in the area remote from the cervical region - the upper back.
+Kneading - impact on deep-lying tissues.
+They have limited use mainly in the area remote from the cervical region - the upper back.

-The patient can massage himself - in a sitting position.
-To do this, he can use such techniques as stroking, circular rubbing in the neck and shoulders.
-It is recommended to combine self-massage with rubbing in ointments designed to increase blood flow and relieve pain.
+The patient can perform the massage himself - in sitting position.
+To do this, he can use techniques such as stroking, circular rubbing in the neck and shoulders.
+It is recommended to combine self-massage with rubbing ointments designed to increase blood flow and relieve pain.

-Manual therapy can be carried out passively using Kuznetsov's applicator, which is a special device with plastic spikes that act on acupuncture points in the cervical region.
-Acupressure massage is useful in that it stimulates the skin receptors that are responsible for the physiological processes in the body.
-In certain cases, the applicator can help to permanently and effectively reduce pain syndrome, normalize blood circulation and restore the patient's working capacity.
+Manual therapy can be carried out passively using the Kuznetsov applicator, which is a special device with plastic spikes that act on acupuncture points in the cervical region.
+Acupressure useful in that it allows you to stimulate skin receptors responsible for physiological processes in organism.
+In certain cases, the applicator can help to permanently and effectively reduce pain, normalize blood circulation and restore the patient’s performance.

-However, there are certain contraindications to the use of a medical device.
+However, there are certain contraindications to the use of a therapeutic device.
 It cannot be used for infectious, skin, tumor and vascular diseases.
-Despite the simplicity of the device, it is recommended to first consult with a doctor about the possibility of its use.
-If, during the treatment with the applicator, unpleasant sensations arise, the state of health worsens, then it should be abandoned.
+Despite the simplicity of the device, it is recommended to first consult with your doctor about the possibility of using it.
+If during treatment with the applicator there are discomfort, your health worsens, you should abandon it.

-For effective prevention, you can use special orthopedic sleep pillows.
-In case of pathology of the intervertebral discs in the cervical spine, finding the head in an uncomfortable position for an 8-hour rest will contribute to the development of the disease.
+For effective prevention You can use special orthopedic pillows for sleeping.
+With pathology of the intervertebral discs in the cervical region, keeping the head in an uncomfortable position during an 8-hour rest will contribute to the development of the disease.

-The advantage of an orthopedic product is that it is a means not only for prevention, but also for treatment - this is the so-called position therapy.
-With the correct selection of a pillow for sleeping, pain in the neck area will significantly decrease; you will not need to resort to dangerous self-massage using intense movements.
+The advantage of an orthopedic product is that it is a means not only for prevention, but also for treatment - this is the so-called positional therapy.
+At correct selection Sleeping pillows will significantly reduce pain in the neck area, and you will not need to resort to dangerous self-massage using intense movements.

 Exercise therapy

-Physiotherapy is one of the most effective methods of conservative therapy.
+Physical therapy is one of the most effective methods of conservative therapy.
 However, it must be carried out in compliance with certain rules.
-It is advisable that the set of exercises was established by a specialist, and the first lessons were held under his control.
+It is advisable that the set of exercises be established by a specialist, and the first classes take place under his supervision.

-• exercise should be done in a well-ventilated area;
+• exercises should be performed in a well-ventilated area;

-• classes are recommended to be carried out no earlier than half an hour after eating;
+• It is recommended to conduct classes no earlier than half an hour after eating;

-• all movements should be performed smoothly, since quick action can provoke a complication;
+• all movements must be performed smoothly, since fast action can provoke complications;

-• it is necessary to control the pulse;
+• it is necessary to monitor the pulse;

-• if soreness occurs during exercise, you need to replace them with stretching and relaxing actions;
+• if pain occurs during exercises, you need to replace them with stretching and relaxing actions;

-• the intensity of classes and loads must be increased gradually;
+• the intensity of exercise and load must be increased gradually;

-• It is advisable to alternate exercises of physiotherapy exercises with gymnastics for proper breathing.
+• exercises physical therapy It is advisable to alternate with gymnastics for proper breathing.

 A simple exercise for proper breathing